 We need volunteers

-We welcome volunteers with a wide range of interests, skills and experience and we are open to new ideas.
+We welcome volunteers from all backgrounds with a wide range of interests, skills and experience and we are always open to new ideas.

 What are the benefits of volunteering with Cloverleaf?